ITerGirls/IT326-Project-/README.md

 # Our goal
-Our aim is to gauge users' interests to deliver content that suits their preferences.
-This involves analyzing their interactions and content consumption habits to customize the content they encounter, enhancing their overall experience on the platform.
+Our aim is to gauge users' interests and deliver content that suits their preferences, enhancing their overall experience on the platform.
+This involves analyzing their interactions and content consumption habits to customize the content they encounter.
+By understanding what users are interested in and how they interact with the platform, we can tailor the content to their preferences, ultimately making their experience more enjoyable.

 # Group Members
 Deema Alkanhal